cbschuld/imagemagick-aws-lambda-layer/README.md

-# ImageMagick for AWS Lambda (v7.1.1-8)
+# ImageMagick for AWS Lambda (v7.1.1-21)

 Github Actions based process to compile ImageMagick utilities for AWS Lambda x86_64 instances powered by Amazon Linux 2.x, for the `python3.7`, `python3.8`, `python3.9`, `nodejs12.x`, `nodejs14.x`, `nodejs16.x` and the `nodejs18.x` lambda runtime.

 ## Description for AWS Serverless Application Repository

-Static build of ImageMagick 7.1.1-8 for Amazon Linux 2 (`x86_64`), packaged as a Lambda layer.
+Static build of ImageMagick 7.1.1-21 for Amazon Linux (from the AWS SAM team), packaged as a Lambda layer.
 Bundles ImageMagick including magick, convert, mogrify and identify tools (_note: most of the imagemagick tooling is simply symbolic linked back to magick_).
 Supports webp, jpeg, gif, png, tiff and webm formats (_all included libraries current as of 2023-05-09_).

 ## Library Versions included in the layer